skiphansen/pano_man/README.md

 ![](./assets/cable.png)

 ## Updating ROMs
-To update the bitstream with new ROMS:
+To update the bitstream with new ROMs:

 1. Place the ROM images in .../pano_man/src/main/roms.
 2. Run "./build_roms_pacman.sh" (or build_roms.bat on Windoze) from the .../pano_man/src/main/pacman subdirectory.